 At Tulsa Public Schools, we believe in the power of restorative practices and interventions.
-On our journey to Destination Excellence, students, teachers, and leaders will foster safe, supportive, and joyful learning environments that emphasize acceptance and inclusion for all students.
+On our journey to Destination Excellence, students, teachers, and leaders will foster safe, supportive, and joyful learning environments that emphasize inclusion, acceptance, and belonging for all students.
 There are profound benefits for a school community when we seek alternative options to exclusionary discipline practices.
 Our school leaders are working on ways to devise an approach that ensures accountability, reflection and reconciliation.

 What are restorative practices?